igiwowaner47-ui/profam/README_ProFam_atlas.md

 ### Sequence Files (`*.sequences`)

-Contains the actual protein sequences in a FASTA format.
+Contains the actual protein sequences in a FASTA format for all families from a single data source.

 - **Format:**